-I am the Research Theme Fellow in Education & Work: Access, Equity and Pathways at Western Sydney University in the Office of the Pro Vice-Chancellor (Research & Innovation).
-I am also a member of the Speech & Language Program at the MARCS Institute for Brain, Behaviour & Development, and an Honorary Senior Research Fellow in Linguistics at Macquarie University.
+I am an Assistant Professor in the Department of French at the University of Toronto.
+I am also an Adjunct Fellow with the MARCS Institute for Brain, Behaviour & Development at Western Sydney University and an Honorary Senior Research Fellow in the Department of Linguistics at Macquarie University.

 I completed my PhD in Linguistics at the University of Connecticut in 2013, followed by postdoctoral fellowships in the Laboratoire de Sciences Cognitives et Psycholinguistique (LINGUAE group) at the Ecole Normale Supérieure and the Centre for Excellence in Cognition and its Disorders at Macquarie University.
+From 2017-2021, I was a Senior Research Fellow in Education & Work: Access, Equity and Pathways at Western Sydney University in the Office of the Pro Vice-Chancellor (Research & Innovation).

-Email: lyn.tieu ( at ) gmail.com
+Email: lyn.tieu ( at ) utoronto.ca